--10.0% -5.0% 0.0% 5.0% 10.0% Corresponding net return to common stockholder -18.97% -10.67% -2.37% 5.93% 14.23%
+-10.0% -5.0% 0.0% 5.0% 10.0% Corresponding net return to common stockholder -19.70% -11.19% -2.67% 5.84% 14.35%

-(1) Assumes \$1,209.7 million in total assets, \$463.0 million in debt outstanding, \$728.6 million in net assets, and an average cost of funds of 3.7%.
+(1) Assumes \$1,218.5 million in total assets, \$483.8 million in debt outstanding, \$715.7 million in net assets, and a weighted average interest rate of 3.95%.
 Actual interest payments may be different.

-Substantially all of our assets are subject to security interests under secured credit facilities or claims of the SBA with respect to our SBA-guaranteed debentures and if we default on our obligations thereunder, we may suffer adverse consequences, including the lenders and/or the SBA foreclosing on our assets
+Substantially all of our assets are subject to security interests under secured credit facilities or claims of the SBA with respect to our SBA-guaranteed debentures and if we default on our obligations thereunder, we may suffer adverse consequences, including the lenders and/or the SBA foreclosing on our assets.

-As of September 30, 2011, substantially all of our assets were pledged as collateral under our credit facilities or subject to a superior claim over our stockholders by the SBA.
+As of December 31, 2011, substantially all of our assets were pledged as collateral under our credit facilities or subject to a superior claim over our stockholders by the SBA.
 If we default on our obligations under these facilities or our SBA-guaranteed debentures, the lenders and/or the SBA may have the right to foreclose upon and sell, or otherwise transfer, the collateral subject to their security interests or their superior claim.
 In such event, we may be forced to sell our investments to raise funds to repay our outstanding borrowings in order to avoid foreclosure and these forced sales may be at times and at prices we would not consider advantageous.
+In connection with any such foreclosure and our subsequent liquidation, our lenders would receive proceeds therefrom before our stockholders and, as a result, our stockholders may not receive any proceeds upon our liquidation.
 Moreover, such deleveraging of our company could significantly impair our ability to effectively operate our business in the manner in which we have historically operated.
 As a result, we could be forced to curtail or cease new investment activities and lower or eliminate the dividends that we have historically paid to our stockholders.